stridecolossus/JOVE/panama.md

 }
 ```

-Which delegates to the following helper to marshal the arguments:
+Which delegates to the following helper:

 ```java
 private Object[] marshal(Object[] args, NativeContext context) {